michaelsbradleyjr/vps-setup/README.md

 If I completed the above steps correctly, I should be logged in as my normal user, without having to enter a password.

+If I made a mistake, then I'll need access to the VPSs console, which is usually provided through some browser applet or special ssh front-end, as indicated in the hosting companies customer support site.

 # Update packages and run safe-upgrade

 At this point I should be logged in as my normal user, ready to do some further admin via sudo.
 One of the first things I want to to is update the packages via `apt-get` / `aptitude`